The best tools for digital lettering

 Paperlike screen protector

 I have a confession...Paperlike is the only screen protector I use.
-It makes a huge difference compared to drawing on glass.
+It makes such a difference compared to drawing on slippery glass.
 I have better control with my pencil, it reduces glare, and you’re treated to some oddly satisfying ASMR. 😍

 Easy installation with a backup